CompanyMood/api-documentation/source/includes/_widgets.md

 --------------------|--------------
-from                | Start date of represented week to                  | End date of represented week participation_ratio | Employee participation ratio in percent happiness_score     | Average happiness score for the tracking period
+from                | Start date of represented week to                  | End date of represented week participation_ratio | Employee participation ratio in percent.
+Null if anonymity settings do not allow to show data. happiness_score     | Average happiness score for the tracking period.Null if anonymity settings do not allow to show data.

 ## Department Average Mood